 2. Cayenne is high in antioxidants

 Not only do hot peppers like cayenne contain a lot of the same antioxidants as other veggies (like vitamins A and E), but capsaicin is actually an antioxidant itself.
-And, as you may have heard, antioxidants are super critical for staving off diseases caused by free radicals—unstable molecules that our bodies create in response to the daily stresses of living.
+And, as you may have heard, antioxidants are critical for staving off diseases caused by free radicals—unstable molecules that our bodies create in response to the daily stresses of living.
 “Antioxidants stop free radicals from causing damage in the body that leads to chronic illnesses, like cancers and inflammation,” explains Zeitlin.

 3. Its capsaicin could be helpful for pain

-You’ll often see capsaicin as an active ingredient in topical pain-relief products prescribed for things like nerve damage, osteoarthritis, and back pain.
+You’ll often see capsaicin as an active ingredient in topical pain relief products prescribed for things like nerve damage, osteoarthritis, and back pain.
 But why?
 “Capsaicin helps to reduce the amount of substance P produced by the body, which is a neuropeptide that the body sends to the brain to signal pain,” explains Zeitlin.
 “The less substance P there is, the less feelings of pain the brain registers.”
 That said, these products can sometimes cause pain, inflammation, itching, and other gnarly reactions, so if you have sensitive skin, you may want to stay clear.

 4. Cayenne may help clear up congestion

 In some medical traditions, capsaicin-containing peppers like cayenne are used to help thin out mucus when someone’s got a cold.
-(There’s a reason why cayenne’s usually an ingredient in those wellness shots you see at juice bars.)
+(This is why cayenne’s usually an ingredient in those wellness shots you see at juice bars.)
 One study found that a capsaicin nasal spray did, in fact, help reduce nasal congestion, sinus pain, and headache in a sample of 20 people.
 However, that research was funded by the nasal spray brand used in the study—and it’s not known whether consuming cayenne pepper or using a different nasal spray preparation would have a similar effect.
 (So please don’t snort cayenne thinking it could cure your cold.)

 Is there anyone who shouldn’t have cayenne pepper?